-Ans: Je Wen Siu gets up at 6 in the morning, does a few domestic chores, has breakfast, and goes to school at 8.
+Ans: Je Wen Siu gets up at 6 in the morning, does a few domestic chores, has breakfast, and goes to the school at 8.
 She finishes at 11 am and comes back home.
-She takes her lunch and goes back to the school at 1:30 pm to 3pm.
-After 4 pm, she takes a rest, reads the newspaper, and enjoys listening to the radio.
+She takes her lunch and goes back to the school at 1:30 pm.
+After 4 pm, she takes rest, reads newspaper, and enjoys listening to the radio.